Proof Fingerprints

 Independent Verification

-You don't need to trust PacSpace.
-When you receive a delta.verified webhook, you get everything needed to verify the proof yourself.
-Here's how:
+When you receive a delta.verified webhook, you get the fields needed to check the proof.

-Compare the contentHash from the webhook against the hash you expect for the delta you submitted.
+Compare the contentHash from the webhook against the fingerprint you expect for the delta you submitted.
 If they match, the delta PacSpace verified is the exact data you sent.

 const { contentHash } = webhookData.proof;

-// Your stored or recomputed hash should match
+// Your stored or recomputed fingerprint should match

-Step 2: Confirm your content hash is in the verification set
+Step 2: Confirm your content fingerprint is in the verification set

 Check that your contentHash appears in the itemHashes array from the webhook payload.
 This proves your delta was included in the verification.